Nicolas Party: Draw the Curtain

-The exterior of the Hirshhorn’s iconic cylindrical building will be the site of internationally renowned Swiss artist Nicolas Party’s newest artwork.
-Draw the Curtain (2021) will wrap 360 degrees around the temporary scaffolding that encases the Museum building and will span a circumference of 829 feet, becoming the artist’s largest work to date.
-An original pastel painting digitally collaged and printed onto scrim, the site-specific commission will transform the Hirshhorn’s façade into a monumental canvas that stands out against the landscape of predominantly neoclassical buildings on the National Mall.
+The exterior of the Hirshhorn’s iconic cylindrical building is the site of internationally renowned Swiss artist Nicolas Party’s newest artwork.
+Draw the Curtain (2021) wraps 360 degrees around the temporary scaffolding that encases the Museum building and spans a circumference of 829 feet, becoming the artist’s largest work to date.
+An original pastel painting digitally collaged and printed onto scrim, the site-specific commission transforms the Hirshhorn’s façade into a monumental canvas that stands out against the landscape of predominantly neoclassical buildings on the National Mall.
 The work will be on view through spring 2022 while the building’s envelope undergoes critical repairs.

-Draw the Curtain will mark the second time Party’s artwork has been shown in Washington; the Hirshhorn hosted the artist’s Washington debut in 2017 with his solo exhibition sunrise, sunset.
+Draw the Curtain marks the second time Party’s artwork has been shown in Washington; the Hirshhorn hosted the artist’s Washington debut in 2017 with his solo exhibition sunrise, sunset.

 Born in Lausanne, Switzerland, in 1980, Party is a figurative painter who has achieved critical admiration for his familiar yet unsettling landscapes, portraits, and still-lifes that simultaneously celebrate and challenge conventions of representational painting.
 His works are primarily created in soft pastel, an idiosyncratic choice of medium in the 21st century and one that allows for exceptional degrees of intensity and fluidity in his depictions of objects both natural and manmade.
 Transforming these objects into often abstracted, biomorphic shapes, Party suggests deeper connections and meanings.
 His unique visual language has coalesced in a universe of fantastical characters and motifs where perspective is heightened and skewed to uncanny effect.